hazelcast/hazelcast-reference-manual/src/JavaClientHD.md

 Keep in mind that you should have already enabled the High-Density Memory Store usage for your client, using the `<native-memory>` element in the client's configuration.

+Please see the [High-Density Memory Store section](#high-density-memory-store) for more information on Hazelcast's High-Density Memory Store feature.